psx-spx/psx-spx.github.io/docs/konamisystem573.md

 | ---: | :- | :---------- |
 | 0-15 |    | _Unused_    |

 This register is a dummy write-only port that clears the watchdog timer embedded in the Konami 058232 power-on reset and coin counter driver chip when any value is written to it.
-The BIOS and most games seem to write to this port at least once per frame.
+The BIOS and games write to this port roughly once per frame.

-If the watchdog is not cleared *at least* every 350-390 ms, it will pull the system's reset line low for about 50 ms and reboot the 573.
-The watchdog can be disabled without affecting power-on reset by placing a jumper on `S86` (see pinouts).
+If the watchdog is not cleared at least every 350-400 ms, it will pull the system's reset line low for about 50 ms in order to force a reboot.
+The watchdog can be disabled without affecting power-on reset by placing a jumper on `S86` (see the pinouts section).

 #### `0x1f600000`: **External outputs**